In search for effective ads, U.S. TV operators mine viewer data

 TWO COMMERCIALS PER HOUR

-Technology to deliver customized ads is widely used online by companies such as Google and Facebook Inc (FB.O), but is only now starting to get a foothold among TV providers.
+Technology to deliver customized ads is widely used online by companies such as Google and Facebook Inc, but is only now starting to get a foothold among TV providers.

 In January, DirecTV allowed 40 of its advertisers, including Allstate and Volkswagen, use its addressable technology to send ads.

-DirecTV's agreements with the cable channels allow the satellite operator to intercept and replace an average of two minutes every hour with its own commercials on such heavily watched channels as Walt Disney Co's (DIS.N) ESPN and AMC Networks Inc (AMCX.O).
-It can beam addressable commercials for those advertisers to 12 million of its subscribers who have digital video recorders.
+DirecTV's agreements with the cable channels allow the satellite operator to intercept and replace an average of two minutes every hour with its own commercials on such heavily watched channels as Walt Disney Co's ESPN and AMC Networks Inc. It can beam addressable commercials for those advertisers to 12 million of its subscribers who have digital video recorders.

 DirecTV is on track to generate more than $60 million in revenue from those ads by year's end, according to a person familiar with the matter.
 That figure is up from zero a year ago and growing by a double-digit percentage.